THE ATLANTA MUSIC PROJECT

 Summary of Position

-The Atlanta Music Project seeks a dependable, motivated, and detail-oriented individual for the position of Music Career Advisor.
-This role focuses on providing personalized application and audition support to AMP students who aspire to pursue music at the collegiate level or beyond.
-You will guide students through the college application process, assist in preparing students for and recording auditions, and connect students with relevant summer programs and festivals.
+The Atlanta Music Project seeks a dependable, motivated, detail-oriented individual to take on the position of Music Career Advisor.
+This role focuses on providing personalized application and audition support to AMP students.
+The Music Career Advisor will be responsible for guiding students, beginning as early as middle school, through the steps of becoming a competitive professional musician.
+This can include applications to summer programs, scholarship applications, audition recordings and procedures, and college applications.
 The Music Career Advisor will also collaborate with AMP faculty and staff, reporting to the Director of College and Career Services.

 About the Atlanta Music Project

-Founded in 2010, the Atlanta Music Project provides world-class music training supporting youth growth and development.
+Founded in 2010, the Atlanta Music Project (AMP) provides world-class music training, international performance opportunities, and college and career preparation services, all supporting youth growth and development.
 Operating in under-resourced communities, AMP’s mission is to empower youth to realize their possibilities through music.
+AMP has an annual operating budget of approximately $3MM.

-AMP music ensembles perform more than 60 concerts annually, performing in venues all across Atlanta, from community centers to the Mercedes-Benz Stadium.
-AMP music ensembles have performed alongside international stars such as the Harlem Quartet, electric violinist Lindsey Stirling, cellist Sterling Elliott, operatic baritone Ed Parks, rapper Lecrae, R&B singer Monica, and The Imani Winds.
-AMP musicians can be seen performing with rapper T.I. on NPR’s Tiny Desk concert series.
+AMP music ensembles perform more than 60 concerts annually in venues across Atlanta, from community centers to Mercedes-Benz Stadium.
+AMP ensembles have performed alongside international artists such as cellist Sterling Elliott, soprano Karen Slack, rapper Lecrae, operatic baritone Edward Parks, R&B singer Monica, The Piano Guys, the Harlem Quartet, electric violinist Lindsey Stirling, pianist Terrence Wilson, and the Imani Winds.
+AMP musicians can also be seen performing with rapper T.I. on NPR’s Tiny Desk Concert series.

-AMP’s current and past funders include the Chestnut Family Foundation, Carnegie Hall, PwC, Bank of America, the Chick-fil-A Foundation, the Coca-Cola Foundation, Mailchimp, The Zeist Foundation, the Abraham J. & Phyllis Katz Foundation, the Harland Charitable Foundation, the Arthur M. Blank Foundation, Mayor’s Office of Cultural Affairs, Fulton County Arts Council, Georgia Council for the Arts, Georgia Music Foundation and the Community Foundation for Greater Atlanta.
+AMP’s current major funders include the Chestnut Family Foundation, Intuit Mailchimp, the Abraham J. & Phyllis Katz Foundation, the Arthur M. Blank Foundation, Bank of America Charitable Foundation, the Sartain Lanier Foundation, the Luluma Foundation, the Mayor’s Office of Cultural Affairs, Fulton County Arts Council, Georgia Council for the Arts, Georgia Department of Education, Bloomberg Philanthropies, Delta Community Credit Union, the Next Generation Fund, and the Community Foundation for Greater Atlanta.

 AMP’s partners and collaborators include the City of Atlanta Department of Parks and Recreation, Atlanta Public Schools, Clayton State University, and the Chestnut Family Foundation.